freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/css/css3-media-queries/index.md

       }
     }
 ```
-4. Restyling a page for when it's printed as opposed to read on a screen
+4. Restyling a page for when it's printed as opposed to read on a screen.
 ```css
     @media print {
       /* ... */